 Craft Realistic Custody Plans

-Customize Split Custody To Match Your Specific Needs
+Customize Split Child Custody To Match Your Specific Needs

 Remember to consider the age and personalities of your kids.
 For instance, different kids can have different custody arrangements.
 The family schedule and career commitments of each parent should also be considered.
 As mentioned above, unique events or days like holidays and academic activities should be split yearly or depending on their frequency.
 While there are popular custody arrangements, you don’t have to follow them if they don’t suit your family.